DavidLeoni/diversicon/docs/README.md

 ```

-If you want to use Wordnet 3.1, you have to add this additional dependency:
+If you want to use Wordnet 3.1,  add this additional dependency:

 ```xml
 	<dependency>